huggingface/hub-docs/docs/hub/datasets-argilla.md

 ![image](https://github.com/user-attachments/assets/0e6ce1d8-65ca-4211-b4ba-5182f88168a0)

-Whether you are working on monitoring and improving complex generative tasks involving LLM pipelines with RAG or you are working on a predictive task for things like AB-testing of span and text-classification models.
-Argilla helps you ensure your data work pays off.
-Argilla helps improve your AI output quality through data quality, take control of your data and models, and improve efficiency by quickly iterating on the right data and models.
+Argilla can be used for collecting human feedback for a wide variety of AI projects like traditional NLP (text classification, NER, etc.), LLMs (RAG, preference tuning, etc.), or multimodal models (text to image, etc.).
+Argilla's programmatic approach lets you build workflows for continuous evaluation and model improvement.
+The goal of Argilla is to ensure your data work pays off by quickly iterating on the right data and models.

 ## What do people build with Argilla?